schienstockd/cecelia-doc/docs/source/linux_installation.rst

 Step by step guide
 ------------------

+0. Installation should take less than 1 h.
+Most time will be spent compiling `R` and `python` packages.
+Most `R` packages will have to be compiled on Linux systems.

 1. Install library dependencies.
 We have tested this on `Ubuntu 24.04.1 LTS`.
 The package list might therefore vary depending on your distribution.

   .. code-block:: bash